If you've been wondering what do beetroots taste like, you're in luck - now is your chance to find out!

 Cylindra Beets:

 This variety is named for its long, cylindrical shape.
-The taste of Cylindra beets is very similar to red beets, but they are a bit easier to slice due to their shape.
+The taste of Cylindra beets is very similar to red beets.
+They have mild and sweet taste.
+They are a bit easier to slice due to their shape.

 Baby Beets: